diginize/wp-vereinsflieger/readme.txt

 = Some of our members use 2 factor authentication, does this work? =

 Yes, accounts with 2FA enabled can also login using this plugin.

+= The login with Vereinsflieger is failing but my credentials are correct. =

+Please try to verify if your login form is under attack.
+Vereinsflieger blocks your AppKey temporary if they detect a potential DOS attack.
+You can prevent this by adding a captcha to your login form - e.g. [reCaptcha by BestWebSoft](https://wordpress.org/plugins/google-captcha/).

 = Where can I report bugs or suggest new features?  =